 As many students enrolled in NU’s programs are employed adult learners, completion times vary widely.
 While full–time students can earn their degree in just a year, most students take longer.
 To earn admission to NU’s gerontology program, students must have a minimum undergraduate GPA of 2.5.
 Students who meet that requirement do not need to submit GRE scores; however, students who do not meet the requirement must take the GRE and earn what NU characterizes as “a satisfactory score.”
 Tuition rates are the same at NU for all students.

-What will I Learn in an Online Gerontology Master’s Program?
+What Will I Learn in an Online Gerontology Master’s Program?

 While the exact curriculum offered by an online gerontology master’s degree program will vary from school to school, certain classes will be found in just about any such program.
 The precise titles may differ slightly, but some of the most common courses you can expect to see in the best online master’s in gerontology programs are detailed below.

-- Physiology of Aging: This course covers the physical effects of aging on the human body, including the special needs which often arise as an individual ages.
+- This course covers the physical effects of aging on the human body, including the special needs which often arise as an individual ages.
 This subject matter informs virtually every aspect of gerontology, so it is crucial that anyone pursuing a career related to gerontology gain a good foundation in this area.

-- Psychology of Aging: This course explores the psychological effects aging has on an individual and their relationships with other people, including how they cope with new physical limitations, grief, and other major life changes.
+- This course explores the psychological effects aging has on an individual and their relationships with other people, including how they cope with new physical limitations, grief, and other major life changes.
 Anyone who plans to work in this field must understand these common concerns in order to achieve positive outcomes for the senior adults in their care.

 Online Master’s in Gerontology Careers